- 24 Jun 2022

-File references allow large files to be saved in the file system rather than memory, but still be usable in the Portal.
+File references allow files to be saved in the File System rather than memory while remaining usable in the Portal.
 By default, uploaded files are stored in memory for fast retrieval and indexing.
 In most circumstances, this way of file processing works well, but when large files enter the pool, the system can be slowed down.
 It is better to store these files on the server’s file system and to refer to them with file references.

-They are stored in a dated (DD-MM-YYYY) subfolder in C:\Program Files\Decisions\FileStorage .
+They are stored in a dated (MM-DD-YYYY) subfolder in C:\Program Files\Decisions\FileStorage.

 There are two ways to create a File Reference in the Flow using Load From File Data or Load From Path step.

-In our Example we will prompt user to either pick file or type the path to the file location and create File Reference to the file.
+In this example prompt a user to either pick file or type the path to the file location and create File Reference to the file.

-We start in the Designer Folder and click Create Flow to create a New Flow.
+Start in the Designer Folder and select Create Flow to create a New Flow.

-Next, we name our Flow and click Create to proceed to the Flow Designer.
+Next, name the Flow and select 'Create' to proceed to the Flow Designer.

-First, we are going to create a new Form for our Flow.
-We expand Flows, Rules, Forms and Reports > Forms[Interaction] category and select [Pick Or Create Form] step.
-We click Add to add this step to our workspace.
+First, create a new Form for the Flow.
+Expand Flows, Rules, Forms and Reports > Forms[Interaction] category and select [Pick Or Create Form] step.
+Select 'Add' to add this step to the workspace.

-Our Form is designed as follows.
-It has a File picker and a Button to get a File Reference using File Data.
-Next, it has a TextBox to let the user input a Path to the File and a Button to get File Reference using Path.
-When we are finished designing our Form we can save and close it to return back to our Flow Designer.
+Next, it has a TextBox to let the user input a Path to the File and a Button named "Get File Reference by Path".
+Save and close the Form Designer to return back to the Flow Designer.

-Next, for our Get File Reference For File Data outcome from our Form in the Quick Add Step dialog we expand All Steps [Catalog] > Integration > File category and select Load From File Data step.
-We click Add to add it to our workspace.
+Next, for the Get File Reference For File Data outcome from the Form in the Quick Add Step dialog expand All Steps [Catalog] > Integration > File category and select Load From File Data step.
+Select 'Add' to add it to the workspace.

-For our Get File Reference By Path outcome from our Form we expand All Steps [Catalog] > Integration > File category and select Load From Path step.
-We click Add to add it to our workspace.
+For the Get File Reference By Path outcome from the Form expand All Steps [Catalog] > Integration > File category and select Load From Path step.
+Select 'Add' to add it to the workspace.

-Next, we select Show Mapping Editor for our Load From File Data step.
-We map File that is going to be picked by the user in our Form to the file field.
+Next, select Show Mapping Editor for the Load From File Data step.
+Map File Upload to the file input.

-Next, in the same way, we perform mapping for our Load From Path step, but this time we use the string with the Path that the user is going to input into our Form , and map it to our step's filePath field.
+Next, in the same way, perform mapping for the Load From Path step, but this time use the string with the Path that the user is going to input into the Form, and map it to the step's filePath field.

-We connect our steps as shown.
-This completes our Flow.
-We can click Debug Flow from the top panel in the Flow Designer to test our Flow.
+Connect the steps as shown.
+This completes the Flow.
+Select Debug from the top panel in the Flow Designer to test the Flow.

-If we look at the Diagram in our Debugger we can see that the Flow ran with no issues and it ran using Load From File Data step.
+First, pick the File using Explorer and select Get File Reference By File Data.
+Look at the Diagram in the Debugger see that the Flow ran with no issues and it ran using Load From File Data step.